Dr Arlene Sierra

 Born in Miami, I am from New York City and have resided in the U.K. since 2000.

 U.K.-based American composer Arlene Sierra writes music that takes its impetus from rich sources including military strategy and game theory, Darwinian evolution, and the natural world.
 The Guardian describes her work as having “its own character, in which historical and contemporary influences are fused into a highly flexible and distinctive style”, while Time Out New York describes it as “spry, savage, sly and seductive.”
-Performers include the Tokyo Philharmonic, the Boston Symphony, the Alabama Symphony, the London Sinfonietta, New York City Opera VOX, International Contemporary Ensemble, Psappha, Lontano, the New Juilliard Ensemble, the Carducci Quartet, the Schubert Ensemble, and many others.
-Important commissions include Game of Attrition – New York Philharmonic, Art of War – BBC National Orchestra of Wales, Cicada Shell - Ralph Vaughan Williams Trust, Insects in Amber – Cheltenham Music Festival, Neruda Settings – Tanglewood Music Festival, Hand Mit Ringen – Huddersfield Music Festival, Moler – Seattle Symphony,Tiffany Windows – Albany Symphony, and Urban Birds – PRS New Music Biennial.
+Performers of her work include the Tokyo Philharmonic, Boston Symphony, BBC Philharmonic, New York City Opera VOX, Alabama Symphony, London Sinfonietta, International Contemporary Ensemble, Carducci Quartet, Österreichisches Ensemble für neue Musik, Lontano, Psappha, and the Benedetti-Elschenbroich-Grynyuk Trio at the BBC Proms.
+Important commissions include Game of Attrition – New York Philharmonic, Art of War – BBC National Orchestra of Wales, Cicada Shell - Ralph Vaughan Williams Trust, Insects in Amber – Cheltenham Music Festival, Neruda Settings – Tanglewood Music Festival, Hand Mit Ringen – Huddersfield Music Festival, Moler – Seattle Symphony,Tiffany Windows – Albany Symphony, Urban Birds – PRS New Music Biennial, and Nature Symphony – BBC Radio 3 and the BBC Philharmonic

 Arlene Sierra’s catalogue ranges from song cycles Streets and Rivers and Neruda Settings to operas Faustine and Cuatro Corridos.
 Chamber works include the piano album Birds and Insects, string quartet Insects in Amber, ensemble works Ballistae, Cicada Shell and Colmena, and a series of new scores to Maya Deren avant grade films from the 1940’s including Meditation on Violence and Ritual in Transfigured Time.
 Urban Birds, for three pianos with percussion and sampled birdsong, was featured by BBC News and toured UK venues including London’s South Bank Centre and the Commonwealth Games in Glasgow.
-Butterflies Remember a Mountain has been championed by the Benedetti-Elschenbroich- Grynyuk Trio, with performances at the 2015 BBC Proms, Amsterdam’s Concertgebouw and the Frankfurt Alte Oper.
+Butterflies Remember a Mountain has been championed by the Benedetti-Elschenbroich-Grynyuk Trio, with performances at the BBC Proms, Amsterdam’s Concertgebouw and the Frankfurt Alte Oper.
+Nature Symphony was commissioned by BBC Radio 3 and praised in The Guardian for its “succession of striking orchestral ideas” while Bachtrack.com declared it “memorable for its creation of wonderful sounds from a large orchestra, ever–changing rhythms, ear-catching snatches of melody, contrasts of mood and a feeling that it all came together as a satisfying whole as a symphony should.”

-Born in Miami to a family of New Yorkers, Arlene Sierra is a graduate of Oberlin College-Conservatory, Yale School of Music and the University of Michigan.
+Born in Miami to a family of New Yorkers, Dr. Sierra holds degrees from Oberlin College- Conservatory (BA, Bmus), Yale School of Music (MMus) and the University of Michigan (DMA).
 Her principal teachers were Martin Bresnick, Michael Daugherty and Jacob Druckman; she also worked with Betsy Jolas and Dominique Troncin at Fontainebleau, and Paul-Heinz Dittrich in Berlin.
 At Tanglewood, Aldeburgh, and Dartington she studied with Louis Andriessen, Magnus Lindberg, Colin Matthews, and Judith Weir.

-Dr Sierra is Reader in Composition and Acting Deputy Head of School at Cardiff University School of Music.
+Dr Sierra is currently Reader in Composition and Deputy Head of School at Cardiff University School of Music.
+Guest professorships and master classes have included Eastman School of Music, Yale School of Music, Yonsei and Ewha Universities (South Korea), Universität Mozarteum Salzburg, and Oxford and Cambridge Universities.

 Honours and awards